Article

 Probability, as a mathematical concept, is only a meaningful category when the event space is commensurable with the trials available.
 When an event requires [math]10^{200{,}000}[/math] trials and the universe can supply [math]10^{140}[/math] trials, then the statement “the event is very improbable” is a verbal trivialization.
 The correct statement is: the event cannot occur through the mechanisms the universe makes available.

-Anyone wishing to disagree must defend one of the following positions: that the observable universe contains more than [math]10^{80}[/math] atoms, that the Planck time is shorter than commonly estimated, that the universe is substantially older than 14 billion years, or that the complexity estimates for LUCA and the human genome are too high by many thousands of orders of magnitude.
+Anyone wishing to disagree must defend 1 of the following positions: that the observable universe contains more than [math]10^{80}[/math] atoms, that the Planck time is shorter than commonly estimated, that the universe is substantially older than 14 billion years, or that the complexity estimates for LUCA and the human genome are too high by many thousands of orders of magnitude.
 None of these positions is compatible with the data currently available.

 Therefore: anyone who maintains the chance hypothesis is maintaining no hypothesis, but a stipulation.
 And stipulations, in science, are not a substitute for arguments.